ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/chapter2/README.md

 # Central Limit Theorem (CLT) .....................................................................
 print("The central limit theorem (CLT)")

-# We simulate 1,000 samples of size 30 for both dice rolls and waiting times.
+# We simulate 1,000 samples of size 30 for both dice rolls.
 # For each sample, we calculate the mean and store it.
 # We then plot the distribution of these sample means, should approximate a normal distribution centered around the true mean.